run-ai/docs/docs/Researcher/Walkthroughs/quickstart-jupyter.md

         -- --NotebookApp.base_url=/\${RUNAI_PROJECT}/\${RUNAI_JOB_NAME} --NotebookApp.token=''
     ```

-    !!!
-Note
-        For more information on submitting Workloads and creating Assets via the user interface, see [Workload documentation](../workloads/workspaces/overview.md).

 === "API"
     Copy the following command to your terminal.
 Make sure to update the below parameters according to the comments.
 For more details, see [Workspaces API reference](https://api-docs.run.ai/latest/tag/Workspaces):